UnaBat/erxes/docs/docs/developer/developing-plugins.md

 Following files are generated automatically in plugin-[pluginName]-api/src.

 ##### configs.ts
-This file contains main configuration of a plugin.
+This file contains main configuration of a plugin.1

 <details>